-For the year ending June 30, 2018, all covered employees who began participating before September 1, 2008, Tier 1 members, are required to contribute 5 percent of their annual creditable compensation to the plan.
+For the year ending June 30, 2019, all covered employees who began participating before September 1, 2008, Tier 1 members, are required to contribute 5 percent of their annual creditable compensation to the plan.
 Participating employers are required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statue Section 78.545(33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last preceding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial bases adopted by the Board.
-For the year ended June 30, 2018, participating employers contributed 19.18% (allocated 14.48% for pension and 4.70% for insurance) of each employee's creditable compensation, which was the actuarially determined rate set by the Board.
-Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.